schoeberl/wildcat/README.md

 ## Student Projects

 The Wildcat project shall become a complete microcontroller.
 Therefore, there are many possible student projects.
-Here a list of project that could be a BSc, an MSc, a special course, an AdvCA project;
+Here a list of project that could be a BSc, an MSc, a special course, an AdvCA project:

 * Bootloader
     - can be code running on the core or a serial port based FSM accessing memory and reset
 * Caches (I\$ and D\$)
 * newlib port
 * reactor-uc
+* Testing infrstructure (e.g., complience tests)
 * OS support: Zyphyr or similar
 * Memory controller (SRAM on DE2-115 and DDR on Nexys A7)
 * L2 cache for multi-core